frkandris/WP-Print/README.md

 ## Settings

-The plugin includes a settings page where you can configure which post types should display the print button:
+The plugin includes a settings page where you can configure various options:

 1. Go to Settings > Print Button in your WordPress admin dashboard
-2. Check or uncheck the post types where you want the print button to appear
+2. Configure which post types should display the print button
+3. Choose from predefined button styles or set your own custom CSS classes
-3. Click "Save Changes"
+4. Click "Save Changes"

-By default, the print button is enabled for Posts and Pages.
+By default, the print button is enabled for Posts and Pages with the default button style.

+### Button Style Options

+The plugin offers several button style choices:

+- **Default**: Clean, subtle button with light gray background
+- **Minimal**: Simple text link with WordPress blue color
+- **Prominent**: Bold button with WordPress blue background and white text
+- **Custom CSS Classes**: Add your own CSS classes for complete customization

 ## Customization

-You can customize the appearance of the print link and the printer-friendly version by modifying the CSS in the `assets/css/wp-print.css` file.
+You can customize the appearance of the print link by:

+1. Selecting one of the predefined styles in the settings
+2. Adding your own CSS classes in the settings
+3. Modifying the CSS in the `assets/css/print-button.css` file

 ## Requirements